intake/intake-esm/docs/source/how-to/use-catalogs-with-assets-containing-multiple-variables.md

   name: python3
 ---

-# Use Catalogs with Assets Containing Multiple Variables
+# Use catalogs with assets containing multiple variables

 By default, `intake-esm` assumes that the data assets (files) contain a single variable (e.g. `temperature`, `precipitation`, etc..).
 If you have multiple variables in your data files, intake-esm requires the following: